Why are so many people concerned about eating potatoes? I think potatoes have been given a bad rap.

 Now that you know just a few fun facts about potatoes, why not serve them tonight with one of the recipes below?

-Italian Roasted Garlic & Parmesan Potatoes (I suggest you don’t peel the potatoes on this one and instead of buttering the pan line the sides and bottom with parchment paper).
+Italian Roasted Garlic & Parmesan Potatoes (I suggest you don’t peel the potatoes as you want all the nutrients from the skin).

 That’s it for today.
 Thank you so much for inviting me into your day!